Introduction to the Latin Script Tutorial

 Reading old Latin records is challenging to all researchers.
 Because most Latin records were created before the nineteenth century, misspelt words, archaic styles of handwriting, and abbreviations are prevalent throughout the documents.
 Furthermore, Latin documents were used throughout Europe.
-This requires researches to become familiar with the handwriting styles of each region in which they are working in order to read the Latin records.
+This requires researchers to become familiar with the handwriting styles of each region in which they are working in order to read the Latin records.

 Once a researcher can read the letters of the document, they must then familiarize themselves with Latin constructions: learning the meaning of key words and understanding how verbs and nouns change based on their usage in the sentence.
 While this process is challenging, the resources provided in this tutorial will help researchers accurately read and translate a variety of Latin documents.